SeanYeatts/SolidWrap/README.rst

 Installation
 ------------
-**Python 3.8 or higher is recommended**

 *This module is NOT publicly available via PyPI.
 The contents of this module must be saved locally to a specified location.*

-**Step 1**
+**Prerequisites**

+- Python 3.0 is required ( 3.8 or higher is recommended )
+- pip 23.0.1 or higher is required

+**Procedure**

 Extract the contents of this module to a safe location ( you can download the ZIP from this project's main GitHub page ).

-**Step 2**

 Open a new terminal and navigate to the top level directory of your project.
 Run the following command:

 .. code:: sh

   py -m pip install DIRECTORY_HERE\dist\solidwrap-0.0.1.tar.gz

-Notes:
+Note:

 - ``DIRECTORY_HERE`` should be replaced with the complete filepath to the folder where you saved the SolidWrap module contents.
 - Depending on the version of SolidWrap you've selected, you may have to change ``0.0.1`` to reflect your specific version.
 If you're not sure what version you have, check the ``tar.gz`` file in this module's ``dist`` folder.